NYPL/metadata-documentation/contact/contact.md

 - Suggest updated or additional metadata
 - Notify us of a new or updated catalog record
 - Notify us of a new or updated finding aid
+- Report an error with a link from Digital Collections to another library system
-- Report an error with a link between Digital Collections and Archives Portal
+- Report an error with a link to Digital Collections from another library system
 - Request a properly formatted Digital Collections URL

 For all other enquiries, email metadata [at] nypl [dot] org